 If there is one bread recipe that I could call my specialty, bulgar rolls would be the one.
-I've probably made thousands of these rolls through the years, including several hundred for our wedding.
-I don't have to ask what to bring to family Christmas reunions since I'm usually asked to bring these.
+I've made thousands of these rolls through the years, including several hundred for our wedding.
+I don't have to ask what to bring to family Christmas gatherings since I'm usually asked to bring these rolls.

 2 cup water